JLErvin/squash/README.md

 git clone https://github.com/JLErvin/squash
 ```

-You will need to edit 'squash' to point to your themes and desired colors directory.
+You will need to edit `squash` to point to your themes and desired colors directory.
 You can do this by changing the first couple lines in `squash`.
 They default to the following:

 * THEMES_DIR=~/.config/squash/themes